 For users who still use Internet Explorer or Firefox, Chromium-based browsers like Comodo Dragon offer unbeatable browsing speed improvements and the very latest in support for the latest web technologies.

 So if the creepy privacy policies of Google have had you worried or you just weren't interested in running a browser which offers little in protection against malware, Comodo Dragon is certainly a contender for a very safe and private browsing experience.Comodo Dragon Browser features and highlights:

-Compatibility with this software may vary, but will generally run fine on Microsoft Windows 8, Windows 7, Windows Vista and Windows XP.
+Compatibility with this software may vary, but will generally run fine under Microsoft Windows 8, 8.1, 7, Vista and XP on either a 32-bit or 64-bit setup.
 A separate x64 version may be available from Comodo.